SamLee-dedeboy/VisEngineeringGuide/responsive-layout/growing-scroll-region/README.md

 ```

 This CSS will **NOT** work because `overflow-y: scroll` requires the element to have a `max-height` specified.
 However, we have a *dynamic* max height here: the max height of the scroll panel is dependent on how much space is left in the container.
+You may want to add `max-height: 100%` to `scroll-panel`, I assure you this will not work.

 ## Solution